Bob Kasten

-Background
+Early life and education

-Kasten was born in Milwaukee, Wisconsin.
-He attended the Milwaukee Country Day School before graduating in 1960 from The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, in 1964 from the University of Arizona in Tucson, and received his M.B.A. from the Columbia Business School in 1966.
-He served in the Wisconsin Air National Guard from 1966 to 1972.
+Bob Kasten was born in Milwaukee, Wisconsin, and was raised through childhood in the Milwaukee area.
+He attended Milwaukee Country Day School in Whitefish Bay, Wisconsin, but transferring to The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, where he graduated in 1960.
+He earned his bachelor's degree in 1964 from the University of Arizona, and went on to obtain his M.B.A. from Columbia Business School in 1966.